OPS-E2E-PPE/VBA-Docs/api/Word.Line.Rectangles.md

 keywords: vbawd10.chm49610760
 f1_keywords:
 - vbawd10.chm49610760
-ms.prod: word
 api_name:
 - Word.Line.Rectangles
 ms.assetid: 2cc7988f-de81-5461-5fd0-a0ce29fdadaa
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Line.Rectangles property (Word)

 Returns a **Rectangles** collection that represents a portion of text or graphics in a page in a document.

 ## Syntax

 _expression_. `Rectangles`

 _expression_ Required.
 A variable that represents a '[Line](Word.Line.md)' object.

 ## Remarks

 Use the **Rectangles** collection and related objects and properties for programmatically defining page layout in a document.
 Rectangles correspond to portions of text or graphics on a page in a document.

 ## Example

 The following example returns the **Rectangles** collection for the first page in the active document.

 ```vb